telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 ### Inserting Widgets

-The Widget annotations allow you visualize the content of a FormField.
+The Widget annotations allow you to visualize the content of a FormField.
 With the API of FixedContentEditor, you can easily create and insert widgets to the PDF document.
 The **DrawWidget**() method has two overloads:

 * **DrawWidget<T>(FormField<T> parentField, Size annotationSize)**: Creates new [Widget]({%slug radpdfprocessing-model-annotations-widgets%}) representing the [FormField]({%slug radpdfprocessing-model-interactive-forms-form-fields%}) instance passed as a parameter and draws the widget with the specified annotation size.
 This method will add widget only in cases when the root of the FixedContentEditor supports annotations.